cybera/mimir/README.md

 ## Configuring Datasets
 Before you can jump into working with your datasets, you need to let CCDS know where it can find them.

 Please note, CSV is the only file format currently supported for datasets.
-You can view and edit dataset configuration at `.ccds/project-metadata.toml`.

 ### Stored on your computer
 If you have a raw dataset saved on your computer that you'd like to add, run the following command: